en-wl/wordlist/README.md

 #### SIZE

-SIZE is the SCOWL size, with larger numbers meaning less common words.
+SIZE is the ESDB size, with larger numbers meaning less common words.
 The sizes have the following approximate meanings:

     35: small